Skip to content

 Note

-Visual Studio Code Insiders is recommended for its faster performance and compatibility with Codacy Guardrails.
+For Visual Studio Code, the Insiders version is recommended for its faster performance and compatibility with Codacy Guardrails.
 However, since it's a beta version, you may encounter occasional issues.

 Built-in Scanners#